excellence-center-1/Mher-Araqelyan/Web/exam2/README.md

     - Each client request includes the JWT token, ensuring secure communication between the client and server.

 - **Server-Side Verification:**
-    - The server uses the `authMiddleware` to validate and authenticate requests by checking the attached JWT token.
+    - The server uses the `authMiddleware` to validate and authenticate requests by checking the attached JWT token, and also uses checkDuulateMiddleware to avoid duplicate videos with the same URL and title when creating or editing videos.